August 2022

 Streets of Lepers were empty.

-The annual Leper car rally attracted much attention.
+The yearly Leper car rally got a lot of attention.

-The Menin Gate Memorial to the Missing was huge.
+The Menin Gate Memorial for the Missing was enormous.

 Watched a film.